My Arizona Trail thru-hike begins in six days. Yikes!

 So I’m leaving in six days, but I have no idea how I’m going to get my bag and laptop over the Grand Canyon.
 Maybe I’ll have to wheel my suitcase behind me.
 Ha!
 That’s quite a visual.
 I guess I’ll have to pray to the trail gods that something works out.

 Random Last Thoughts

-Right now here in Sun Prairie, Wisconsin, we have at least a foot of snow on the ground.
+Right now here in Sun Prairie, Wis., we have at least a foot of snow on the ground.
 Maybe more.
 The temperatures are predicted to be unseasonably cold for March, and already there are many sub-zero days on the 10-day forecast.
 (The morning I leave for Arizona, it’s supposed to be -16 overnight.
 Brr!)
 It’s hard to picture that when I return in late-April, the snow will be gone, the grass will be green, and flowers and trees will be leafing out.

 I’m going to miss Ella, our German Shepherd.
 I’m going to miss my hubby, Ed, although at least he’s coming to hike with me for a week.
 I know I will dearly miss eating fruits and vegetables, especially the “big salad” I make for myself almost every lunch.
 But it will also be fun to eat a lot of Pop Tarts and other junk food!

 An old college buddy wrote to me recently that, “You really are living life to the fullest.”
 That touched me.
 I’m not quite sure how I got started on this hiking odyssey, but his words rang true.
 I AM living life to the fullest.
 I’m embracing everything, even if it scares the heck out of me.
 And when I die some day, I’ll at least be able to know #NoRegrets.

 Disclosure: This entry contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.